music-and-electronics/music-and-electronics.github.io/content/authors/admin/_index.md

 ## About Me

-Jonghyun Kim received his B.S.(admission with honors) and M.S. degree in Electronics and Electrical Engineering from Konkuk University, Seoul, Korea.
-He is currently a Ph.D student in the EECS lab at Carnegie Mellon University.
+Jonghyun Kim is currently a Ph.D student in the EECS lab at Carnegie Mellon University.
 His research interests include secure RF data converters, low-power fully homomorphic encryption, ADC-DSP based SerDes, and hardware security circuits(TRNG, PUF).
 You can visit his website for further information: music-and-electronics.github.io